 Find the perfect place to relax at these overnight accommodations located near the Blue Ridge Parkway.

-This scenic road passes through many popular points of interest in the region and can be easily reached from a variety of locations.
+This scenic road passes through many popular points of interest in the region and can be easily reached from various locations.

 View Blue Ridge Parkway Map in a larger map

-Starting from the south and moving north along the map, the following details the eight primary entry/exit points to the Blue Ridge Parkway in Virginia's Blue Ridge.
+Starting from the south and moving north along the map, the following list details the eight primary entry/exit points to the Blue Ridge Parkway in Virginia's Blue Ridge.

 Route 8 leads north to the Town of Floyd and its art studios, galleries, colorful specialty shops, popular restaurants, fresh local food, and music venues with live mountain and roots music, including the iconic Floyd Country Store.

 The exit at Milepost 136 provides easy access to U.S. Route 221 in Roanoke County and neighboring Franklin County.
 U.S. Route 221 is an alternative route for reaching the City of Roanoke.

 U.S. Route 220 is conveniently located near many great accommodations, shopping, and dining options in South Roanoke, as well as Explore Park and the Blue Ridge Parkway Visitor Center.
 It also offers easy access to Interstate 581 and Interstate 81.